-What is Transition?
+TEA Website: What is Transition?

-(A) is designed to be a results- oriented process, that is focused on improving the academic and functional achievement of the child with a disability to facilitate the child's movement from school to post-school activities, including post-secondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation;
+Transition Services is a coordinated set of activities for a student designed within an outcome - oriented process, which promotes movement from school to post-school activities, including post-secondary education, vocational training, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community preparation.

 Please contact the following for further information on Transition in Florence ISD:

 Special Education Director